emacs-mirror/emacs/mps/manual/source/bib.rst

   .. admonition:: Abstract

-    We describe a new method for determining when an objct can be garbage collected.
+    We describe a new method for determining when an object can be garbage collected.
 The method does not require marking live objects.
 Instead, each object *X* is *dynamically* associated with a stack frame *M*, such that *X* is collectable when *M* pops.